puppybits/Truth-News/svvdtjnhsa.md

 auditor but trusted auditors will be limited.
 Only trusted auditors will viewable by readers.
 4. reader - any consumers of content.
 They will be anonymous.
-Readers can opt-in to pay for content through micro-
+Readers can opt-in to pay for content through micro-trans

 ---